jebae/rt2/vectors/README.txt

-This library implements simple vectors manipulation in dimension 2, 3 and 4 (homogeneous coordinates), vectors are defined as custom structures, see vector.h.
+This library implements simple vectors manipulation in dimension 2, 3 and 4 (homogeneous coordinates), vectors are defined as custom structures, see libvector.h.
 Every function have the same name, prefixed by "vX_function_name" where X stands for the dimension you're working in.
 Every function returns a new instanced vector, allocated on the stack, no vector is changed.